niolabs/gitbook-plugin-theme-nio/README.md

 Add the plugin to your book.json file.

-You will point the plugin to the nioinnovation GitHub repo like this (since `theme-nio` is not currently published to npm):
+You point the plugin to the nioinnovation GitHub repo since `theme-nio` is not currently published to npm:

 ```json
 "plugins": [